railsbridge-boston/railsbridge-boston/views/installfest.markdown

     git --version
     ```

-    And should should see output like this (it's OK if it's not this exact version number):
+    And you should see output like this (the version number doesn't need to be exact):

     ```text
     git version 1.7.10.2 (Apple Git-33)